yuyang339/cs140e-21spr/labs/8-device-interrupts/README.md

         2310831047 5592 7-gpio-set-falling-n.out
         137501872 5592 7-gpio-set-rising-n.out

+These have a bunch of `dev_barriers` so probably checking without them first.
+For ordering, I enabled the GPIO address first and then the IRQ address (both are read-modify-write).
+The `.out` files are checked in so you can see what the actual differences are.

 Extension:
   1. If you have a touch touch sensor use it to trigger interrupts and use this to trigger an LED.